isomerpages/moe-chijsngsec/_learning-at-st-nicks/JOINT INTEGRATED PROGRAMME.md

 Please click [here](https://eunoiajc.moe.edu.sg/) to find out more about Eunoia Junior College

-**Our Unified Approach**
+<b>Our Unified Approach</b>

-The JIP approach for developing our students to be Principled Leaders of Tomorrow includes the three main pillars of **(1) Cognitive development, (2) Character development and (3) Leadership development.** The outer portion of the diagram shows our desired outcomes, in terms of the knowledge, skills and attitudes that are embodied by our graduates.
+The JIP approach for developing our students to be Principled Leaders of Tomorrow includes the three main pillars of <b>(1) Cognitive development, (2) Character development and (3) Leadership development.</b> The outer portion of the diagram shows our desired outcomes, in terms of the knowledge, skills and attitudes that are embodied by our graduates.